Thursday, April 18, 2024

 If you had any doubt that the Torah Clubs (FFOZ) following Daniel Lancaster's teachings are purposefully subverting, more than that, outright jettisoning, the sole authority of God's Word, the proof is there to be seen in the actual Torah Club materials.
 Now, you could also look at Rethinking the Five Solae - by Jacob Fronczak, First Fruits of Zion's failed attempt to label Protestantism as inherently anti-Semitic, a book that FFOZ is publishing and selling to see just how antagonistic this organization is to scriptural authority.

 Here in The Beginning of Wisdom lesson 7, the Jewish mystical teaching of a pre-existent soul, a concept not found anywhere in scripture, is fully embraced to the extent that this idea becomes the very rationale for our time here on earth, "That's why we came to this place." (p.
-6) We came here, according to FFOZ, to learn things that our souls in heaving couldn't because they were already in God's presence.
+6) We came here, according to FFOZ, to learn things that our souls in heaven couldn't because they were already in God's presence.
 In other words, God needed us to disconnect from him so we'd learn to want to come back though life's "innumerable difficulties, trials, and temptations." (p.
-6) Thus FFOZ is not only imagining our purpose, but God's as well, both dependent upon the notion that we don't remember our time spent with God before birth.
+6) Thus FFOZ is not only imagining our purpose, but God's intention as well, both dependent upon the notion that we don't remember our time spent with God before birth.

 Once you have this extra-biblical idea firmly in place, FFOZ will teach you that Jacob's journey out of the Promised Land and back (necessary because of how thoroughly he had cheated his brother) is an analogy for our journey from heaven, to earth, and back again.
 Why on earth (no pun intended) would Bible believing Christians sit under this teaching?
 Are you going to strain this filth out of the food they're serving?